Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Application to HTM

 \subsection{NLME for HTM}

-The choice of the kinetic HTM for the present study has been motivated mainly by its simplicity but also because it has been extensively studied previously within the linear master- and the Fokker-Planck equation approach in Refs.\ \cite{weiss-ising,matkowsky1984asymptotic,mori_asymptotic_2010}.
-Most pertinent to our study will be the numerical data of Ref.\ \cite{mori_asymptotic_2010} so to facilitate comparison we will try to follow the notation of that paper.
+The kinetic HTM has been studied previously within the linear ME and the Fokker-Planck equation approaches in Refs.\ \cite{weiss-ising,matkowsky1984asymptotic,mori_asymptotic_2010}.
+Most pertinent to our study will be the numerical data of Ref.\ \cite{mori_asymptotic_2010} so to facilitate comparison we will try to closely follow the notation of that paper.

-NLME for HTM can be derived straightforwardly from Eq.\ (\ref{NME}) using explicit expression for the physical Hamiltonian Eq.\ (\ref{H00}).
-However, in order to facilitate comparison with Ref.\ \cite{mori_asymptotic_2010}, below we derive it departing from Eq.\ (7) of that reference.
-To this end we first note that in Ref.\ \cite{mori_asymptotic_2010} the authors considered the probability distribution of the magnetization $M$ as the fluctuating quantity.
-We will denote it as $P^{(M)}$.
-Our $P$, however, describes the distribution of the fluctuating Ising spins; $ M $ and $ m $ in our formulas should be considered as a shorthand for the sum of spins Eq.\ (\ref{M}).
-The configuration space in the latter case consists of $2^N$ points while $M$ takes only $N+1$ values from $-N$ to $N$ with step 2 (a spin flip changes $M$ by 2).
-This is because many spin configurations correspond to one $M$ value which can be accounted for by a combinatorial factor $_NC_{N_\pm}$
+NLME for HTM can be derived straightforwardly from Eq.\ (\ref{NME}) using explicit expression for the equilibrium Hamiltonian Eq.\ (\ref{H00}), allowing the Hamiltonian parameters to depend on time, if necessary.
+However, to facilitate comparison with Ref.\ \cite{mori_asymptotic_2010}, we will derive NLME for HTM departing from Eq.\ (7) of that reference.
+To this end we first note that in Ref.\ \cite{mori_asymptotic_2010} the authors considered not individual spins $\sigma_i$ but the total magnetization $M$ as the fluctuating quantity.
+Denoting its probability distribution function as $P^{(M)}$ we note that it differs from our $P$ which describes the distribution of the fluctuating Ising spins; in our formulas $ M $ serves only as a shorthand for the sum of spins Eq.\ (\ref{M}).
+The configuration space in our case consists of $2^N$ points while $M$ takes only $N+1$ values from $-N$ to $N$ with step 2 (a spin flip changes $M$ by 2).
+This is because many spin configurations correspond to one $M$ value which can be accounted for by the combinatorial factor $_NC_{(N+M)/2}$ as

-where $N_+=(N+M)/2$ and $N_-=(N-M)/2$) are the numbers of, respectively, spins +1 and -1 in the configuration.
+where $N_+=(N+M)/2$ and $N_-=(N-M)/2$) are, respectively, the numbers of spins in the configuration pointing up and down.